 During the first two years of any candidate's probationary period, evaluations will emphasize the importance of teaching performance.
 Later reviews will emphasize progress towards all four areas in the percentages expressed above.

-For candidates for Full Professor, the percentages will change slightly as follows:
+The percentages for candidates for Full Professor are as follows: